 Charage - Sub-genre of Moege where the focus is on character development

-Eroge - An eroge (エロゲー or エロゲ erogē); a portmanteau of erotic game: (エロチックゲーム erochikku gēmu)) or Ero-ga is a video game that features erotic content.
-AKA Hentai Game.
+Eroge - An eroge (エロゲー or エロゲ erogē); is a portmanteau of the words erotic game.
 This is a blanket term for any game that includes NSFW content.

 Nukige - A sub-genre of Visual Novels which focus on the erotic content.